dexie/dexie-website/docs/dexie-react-hooks/useLiveQuery().md

 # Remarks

-Allows app developers load indexedDB data and keep their component updated whenever the data changes.
+Observe IndexedDB data in your React component.
+Make the component re-render when the observed data changes.

 # Dependencies